-EBRCSA has a contract with Motorola Systems Inc. to transition from Land Mobile Radio (LMR) to digital IP system, change order #33.
-EBRCSA has been working with Motorola Solutions Inc. and its subcontractor Aviat to identify the equipment and changes to the existing system so EBRCSA can begin the replacement of radios and equipment to transition to the Ethernet/MPLS System.
+The Board previously approved Change Order Number 33 to the SUA II in order to cover the costs of transition from Land Mobile Radio (LMR) to a Ethernet/MPLS System, on December 4, 2020.
+EBRCSA has been working with Motorola Solutions Inc. and its subcontractor Aviat to identify the equipment and changes necessary for the transition to the Ethernet/MPLS System.

-EBRCSA was built utilizing existing Microwave communications that were provided by the member agencies and a Microwave purchase in 2004 via the Super Urban Area Security Initiative Grant.
-EBRCSA has a system which operates well, however, the age of the equipment in some cases is 20 years old and the remaining life expectancy of some of the equipment is approximately 5 years.
-The process of transitioning involved a detailed analysis of all the equipment being used in the current EBRCSA system.
-During the detailed analysis, several sites were identified as not being included in the original proposal from Motorola Solutions Inc. Unfortunately, the records available did not include some additional equipment and sites added as agencies joined EBRCSA.
+EBRCSA's System was built utilizing existing microwave communications that were provided by the Members and a microwave purchase in 2004 via the Super Urban Area Security Initiative Grant.

+The System operates well.
+However, the age of the equipment in some cases is 20 years old and the remaining life expectancy is approximately 5 years.
+A detailed analysis of all the equipment being used in the current System was performed during the transition.
+Through such analysis, several sites were identified which were not included in proposal from Motorola Solutions Inc. approved pursuant to Change Order Number 33.
+Unfortunately, the records available to Motorola in its development of the proposal for Change Order Number 33 did not include some additional equipment and sites added as Members joined EBRCSA.
+In addition, additional sites and equipment were identified when Aviat staff performed site visits with the appropriate Radio Shop Personnel.
+The sites visits were not performed prior to the Board's approval of the Motorola's proposal for Change Order Number 33.

-On August 18, 2021, Motorola Solutions, Aviat, the Alameda and Contra Costa Counties Radio Shops and the EBRCSA Executive Director had a meeting to discuss the additional scope of work and equipment necessary to complete the project.
+On August 18, 2021, Motorola Solutions, Aviat, the Alameda and Contra Costa Counties Radio Shops and the Executive Director had a meeting to discuss the additional scope of work and equipment necessary to complete the transition and developed the following list sites to be covered and equipment needed:

-- f.
-Nicol Knob Path: Adding 2 complete hops into the EBRCSA loop. - g.
+- a.
+Nicol Knob Path: Adding 2 complete hops into the EBRCSA loop. - b.
 Upgrade existing ODU300 to IRU600v4 and ODU600v2; 5 sites/4 Hops Hayward Annex, Pinole PD, Shadybrook, Marsh Creek.
-And Highland Peak. - h.
-Alameda Co., three additional Paths; Adding Oakland Housing Authority, Hayward PD, and Garin to the network. - i.
-MPLS SAR for Pinole PD. - j.
+And Highland Peak. - c.
+Alameda Co., three additional Paths; Adding Oakland Housing Authority, Hayward PD, and Garin to the network. - d.
+MPLS SAR for Pinole PD. - e.
 Spares for newly added equipment types.